Adding Let’s Encrypt to your WordPress site follows the same process as adding Let’s Encrypt to your non-WordPress domains.

 To update your site address, you need to change the WordPress Address URL and Site Address URL in your WordPress editor.
 To make the change, follow these steps:

-- At the bottom of the left sidebar, click Settings
+- At the bottom of the left sidebar, hover over the Settings tab

-- In the boxes next to WordPress Address (URL) and Site Address (URL), add a ‘s’ to ‘http’
+- In the fields next to WordPress Address (URL) and Site Address (URL), add a ‘s’ to ‘http’

 After you have taken these steps, your site will begin to use SSL, thus making the connection between your site and its visitors more secure.